NEW MOON - Chodesh - Explained!

 So rather than suggesting a true 'season' of the year, allusion is being

-made to the annual commanded observances.
+made to the commanded observances.

 Therefore, lights in the firmament were for 'signs and appointed times',